API

 If you want a custom configuration, contact our Sales team.
 They will help you find the best solution for your needs.

-You set up your bare metal with the OS of your choice.
+You set up your Bare Metal with the OS of your choice.
 By default, we offer various ones: Ubuntu, CentOS, Debian, and Windows.
 You can use a pre-set OS image or upload your own.

-Benefits of bare metals
+Benefits of Bare Metal

-Bare metal servers have the following benefits:
+Bare Metal servers have the following benefits:

 • High performance.
 Get direct access to the physical components of your server and use 100% of its resources.